jhhn/Eledain/README.md

 ### Eledain

 A simple game.
-Not quite ready fro enjoyment.
+Not quite ready for enjoyment.